survivejs/react-book/manuscript/14_troubleshooting.md

 Even though everything should work in theory sometimes version ranges can bite despite semver.
 If some core package, say `babel`, breaks, and you happen to hit `npm i` at an unfortunate time, you may end up with a project that doesn't compile.

-As a first step it can be a good idea to nuke `node_modules` (`rm -rf node_modules`) from the project directory and reinstall the dependencies (`npm i`).
-That may fix the problem.
+A good first step is to hit `npm update`.
+This will check out your dependencies and pull the newest versions matching to your semver declarations.
+If this doesn't fix the issue, you can try to nuke `node_modules` (`rm -rf node_modules`) from the project directory and reinstall the dependencies (`npm i`).
 Alternatively, you can try to explicitly lock some of your dependencies to specific versions.

+Often you are not alone with your problem.
+Therefore it may be worth your while to check out the project issue trackers to see what's going on.
+You can likely find a good workaround or a proposed fix there.
+These issues tend to get fixed fast for popular projects.

 In production environment it may be preferable to lock production dependencies using `npm shrinkwrap`.
 [The official documentation](https://docs.npmjs.com/cli/shrinkwrap) goes into more detail at the topic.